cstoeckert/iterativeWGCNA/README.md

 python setup.py install
 ```

-To install iterativeWGCNA in a user directory (non-system), then the `--user` switch will install the package to `.local/bin` (on Linux systems):
+NOTE: depending on your system this may require administrative (e.g., sudo) permissions.
+As a work around, specify the `--user` switch to install iterativeWGCNA and its dependencies to a local (user) library (e.g., `.local/bin` on a Linux system) as follows:

 ```
 git clone https://github.com/cstoeckert/iterativeWGCNA.git